peteash10/bunminster.uk/pages/essentials.md

 ## A hutch is not enough

-Dudes gotta run!
-Ours live in a big 6ft hutch inside a shed with 24-hour access to a 6x9ft aviary which they can run around in.
+Buns gotta run!
+Ours live in a big 6ft hutch inside a shed with 24-hour access to a 6x12ft aviary which they can run around in.
 We also give them at least half an hour supervised outside on the lawn to get their motors really firing.
-Indoor rabbits should have full access to at least one decent sized room.
+Indoor rabbits should have full access to at least 60 sq ft of a room (not a cage).
 There is nothing more awesome than watching your rabbit run free, as nature intended.

+[*The Big Rabbit Hutch*](http://www.thebigrabbithutch.co.uk) is a fantastic resource for planning and buying your rabbit accomodation, inside or out.

 Here's a video of our current setup: